KyleAMathews/react-smart-time-ago/README.md

 react-smart-time-ago
 ====================

-Show "time ago" dates for anything in last two weeks and absolute dates from then back
+Show relative "time ago" dates for anything in last two weeks and absolute dates from then on back

 Two days ago => `two days ago`